pytchlang/pytch-tutorials/bunner/tutorial.md

 If you haven't already then this is a good place to build the project and make sure it's working.
 Press the up arrow a few times, make sure that you're happy it works.

 Once you are comfortable with it, you could add three more functions for the other directions.
-Remember, each function has to have it's own name or Python will not recognise them properly.
+Remember, each function has to have its own name or Python will not recognise them properly.

 This is my version: